7 Dysgraphia symptoms in children

 5. Ungrammatical and disorganized writing.
 The higher order functions of writing, such as planning and producing grammatically correct sentences, can be difficult for a child with dysgraphia.
 Run-on sentences are common, misuse or a lack of punctuation may show up and teachers will generally find written work hard to follow.
 This is especially true when comparing a child’s ability to relate information when speaking.

 6. Avoidance of schoolwork.
 Writing is required for most classroom-based activities and is an essential skill for exams, projects and even homework assignments.
 Because children with dysgraphia know they are poor writers, they may be reluctant to complete work and can act disinterested or even outright refuse to participate in a project.
-Teachers commonly see un-finished writing assignments handed in, a failure to do homework and students who are not motivated or excited about classroom learning.
-This is even more so the case when writing assignments are in cursive writing.
+Teachers commonly see unfinished writing assignments handed in, a failure to do homework, and students who are not motivated or excited about classroom learning.

 7. Low confidence and a negative self-image.
 As with other specific learning differences, dysgraphia can cause confidence and self-esteem issues.
 Students may be embarrassed by their writing ability and poor handwriting and reluctant to work in groups or pairs.
 Being consistently marked down for written work after having had to work twice as hard to produce a block of text is also both demotivating and discouraging and eventually, a child may develop a negative relationship with school.